What is the starting salary?

 I’m a Correctional Officer/Jailer.
 Do I qualify as a lateral?

-To qualify as a pre-certified lateral, an applicant must be certified as a Law Enforcement Officer through the Department of Criminal Justice System (DCJS).
+To qualify as a pre-certified lateral, an applicant must be certified as a Law Enforcement Officer through the Department of Criminal Justice Services (DCJS).
 A Correctional Officer and Jailer is certified as DOC Corrections Officer or Jail Officer/Inmate Security.
 You would need to attend our academy to become Law Enforcement certified.
 All Correctional officers and Jailers are encouraged to apply as a Patrol Deputy or Court Bailiff as we value the experience your current profession brings to the Law Enforcement profession!

 What is the Occupational Simulation Course (OSC)?